CAHON, 555 East Wells Street, Milwaukee, WI 53202

 Section 1.
 Composition

-The Board of Directors shall consist of at least three and no greater than eleven (11) members, as determined from time to time by a resolution adopted by majority vote of the entire Board, including the four (4) elected officers, board chair, board chair-elect, president and secretary.
+The Board of Directors shall consist of at least four (4) and no greater than eleven (11) members, as determined from time to time by a resolution adopted by majority vote of the entire Board, and shall include the four (4) elected officers, namely, Board Chair, Board Chair-Elect, President and Secretary.

 Section 2.
 Term and Election